Are NDAs legally binding in Colombia? A guide for employers [2024]

 Benefits of confidentiality in Colombia

-The main benefit of an NDA is that it protects confidential business information, IP, and other proprietary assets—especially if this information becoming public could harm the business.
+The main benefit of an NDA is that it protects confidential business information, IP, and other proprietary assets—especially if this information becomes public and could harm the business.

 But NDAs have other benefits, too.
 For example, they provide specific legal recourse and legal protection, should an employee or another party breach an NDA (more on that below).